 The very modern building will eventually stretch all the way down to the brook - and will feature a broad, staggered strip of glass around the exterior, so that students and everyone else at IBA can look out and enjoy the greenery and the view.
 Passers-by can also see in, able to keep up with the goings-on in and around the building.

 The address will be Sdr.
 Havnegade/Østerbrogade – alongside the flowing stream in Kolding.
 Close to the harbour.
 Close to the town centre.

 The building will be sustainable, and a part of Campus Kolding.
 IBA’s construction on this previous ‘Gimbelgrund’ land will eventually cost around 200 million kroner.

-IBA expects to be able to move in ready for the start of the new academic year in August 2018.
+IBA expects to be able to move in summer 2019.

 The building will be around 10,000m2, spread over seven floors including the basement level.
 It will house 2000 students, 150 teachers, plus administrative staff and visitors.